MasayukiNagai/VersUS/README.md

 ## Acknowledgement

-This project has been done under the supervision of Professor.
+This project has been done under Professor.
 Daniel Gurnon and Professor.
 Chad Byers at DePauw University.